Lakeview

 Friday Schedule

-8:00 – 9:00 am – Breakfast, morning chores, and preparing for school.
+8:00 – 9:00 am – Breakfast, morning chores, and school preparations.

 9:00 am – 12:00 pm – Rotations